Fontana, California: Charter schools

+Community College

+In 2026, construction will begin on a new $210.6 million Chaffey College campus in Fontana, replacing the community college's existing Fontana campus.
+The new facility will have four buildings across 15 acres, and will include a welcome center and library, an instructional building, an automotive technology laboratory and an operations and maintenance building.

 Infrastructure

 Transportation

-The Metrolink rail service to the greater Los Angeles area has a station here and runs through the center of town.
+The Metrolink rail service to the greater Los Angeles area has a station that runs through the center of town, connecting to downtown Los Angeles and San Bernardino.
 The city of Fontana is ten minutes away from Ontario International Airport.

-The city is also served by Omnitrans bus service. and VVTA.
+The city is served by Omnitrans bus service. and VVTA.